 The OSS has launched an ambitious year-long research project with the Data for Children Collaborative, UNICEF, Abertay University, Mulier Institute and private data companies to create a clear national picture of children’s sport activity levels from ages 5 to 18, and the trends before and after the Covid-19 pandemic.

-Using data to understand Scotland’s children’s sport and activity: Mapping the systems for young people, the stakeholders in charge of planning, funding and running sport and activity, and identifying how Covid-19 impacted access to sport.
+CHALLENGE: Using data to understand Scotland’s children’s sport activity – mapping the systems for young people, the stakeholders in charge of planning, funding and running sport and physical activity, and identifying how Covid-19 impacted access to sport.